 To be frank, the path to purchase is far from linear in the digital age.
 It makes journey maps a little more complex but all the more necessary.

 Your journey map’s exact design and content will depend on your business and the product or service you’re mapping.
 This means you get to be creative and optimize your map just for you – who doesn’t love that?

 Of course, there are still journey mapping best practices and steps to guide you.
-Here they are, clear as day and ready to be followed.

 1. Set Your Goals

 A journey map without a purpose or goal is pointless.
 If you don’t create it with one in mind, it’ll become a confusing mess of information that you won’t know how to apply in the real world.
 Don’t waste your time with a map that doesn’t provide practical insight or tangible impact; set a goal and stay focused.
-Examples of goals you may have for your user journey map include:
+Examples of goals you may have for your journey map include: